-Administration Review of Potential ISA Violations21
+Administration Review of Past ISA Violations16

-Several Members of Congress have, in recent years, questioned why no penalties have been imposed for violations of ISA.
+Prior to the passage of CISADA, several Members of Congress questioned why no penalties had been imposed for violations of ISA.
 State Department reports to Congress on ISA, required every six months, have routinely stated that U.S. diplomats raise U.S. policy concerns about Iran with investing companies and their parent countries.
 However, these reports have not specifically stated which foreign companies, if any, were being investigated for ISA violations.
 No publication of such deals has been placed in the Federal Register (requirement of Section 5e of ISA).

-In 2008, possibly sensing some congressional unrest over this fact, Under Secretary of State for Political Affairs William Burns testified on July 9, 2008 (House Foreign Affairs Committee), that the Statoil project (listed in Table 2) is under review for ISA sanctions.
+In 2008, in an effort to address the congressional criticism, Under Secretary of State for Political Affairs William Burns testified on July 9, 2008 (House Foreign Affairs Committee), that the Statoil project (listed in Table 2) is under review for ISA sanctions.
 Statoil is incorporated in Norway, which is not an EU member and which would therefore not fall under the 1998 U.S.-EU agreement discussed above.
-Burns did not mention any of the other projects.
-Nor was there a formal State Department determination on Statoil subsequently.